-The fancy Infinix Note 10 Pro lands in our hands with many bells and whistles that are usually part of premium smartphones, not to mention 8GB RAM, 256GB internal storage, a fast processor, and a huge display serve as its major highlights.
+The fancy Infinix Note 10 Pro lands in our hands with many bells and whistles that otherwise come with premium smartphones, not to mention 8GB RAM, 256GB internal storage, a fast processor, and a mega display serve as its major highlights.

-Let’s cut the story short and check out what it hides under the hood that makes it so appealing gadget.
+Let’s cut the story short and check out what it hides under the hood that makes it an appealing gadget.

 Infinix Note 10 Pro specifications